jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-However, it is still a very timely topic and one that has been occupying the minds of technology and cybersecurity executives worldwide.19We did keep an eye out for any indications of the use of the emerging field of generative artificial intelligence
+However, it is still a very timely topic and one that has been occupying the minds of technology and cybersecurity executives worldwide.19
+We did keep an eye out for any indications of the use of the emerging field of generative artificial intelligence
-(GenAI) in attacks and the potential effects of those technologies, but nothing materialized in the incident data we collected globally.20After performing text analysis alongside our criminal forums data contributors, we could obviously see the interest in
+(GenAI) in attacks and the potential effects of those technologies, but nothing materialized in the incident data we collected globally.20
+After performing text analysis alongside our criminal forums data contributors, we could obviously see the interest in
 GenAI (as in any other forum, really), but